 - No untrained persons should be allowed to repair electrical faults.

 - Always use Rubber gloves, boots with rubber soles, and other safety items while working with high voltage.

-- Power supply must be switched off during maintenance work.
+- The power supply must be switched off during maintenance work.

-- Only authorized person should be allowed to switch on and off ’ the power supply.
+- The only authorized person should be allowed to switch on and off ’ the power supply.

-- Avoid touching metal case of any electrical apparatus when it is in operation.
+- Avoid touching the metal case of any electrical apparatus when it is in operation.

 - Periodical inspection should be done to detect the damages.